GPUOpen-Tools/gpu_performance_api/docs/source/api_functions/gpa_initialize.rst

 Initializes the driver so that counters are exposed.
 This function must be called before the rendering context or device is created.
 In the case of DirectX 12 or Vulkan, this function must be called before a queue is created.
+In the case of ROCm/HSA, this function must be called before hsa_init() is called.

 Parameters
 %%%%%%%%%%